antonok-edm/vst_window/README.md

 [ampli-Fe](https://github.com/antonok-edm/ampli-fe) is a minimal yet complete VST plugin example, freely licensed under MIT and Apache-2.0.

+The [`iced` branch of OctaSine](https://github.com/greatest-ape/OctaSine/tree/iced) shows off an example of integration with the [Iced GUI framework](https://github.com/hecrj/iced).

 ### From scratch

 First, it's recommended to follow the [example plugin](https://github.com/RustAudio/vst-rs#example-plugin) section from the `vst` crate to get a working plugin without an editor interface.